layilin/SP23-33852/_texts/sc-page012.md

 - \"The pride, the glory of the sea-girt isles, [90]
 - \"Which, like to rich and various gems, inlay
 - \"The unadorned bosom of the deep,"
-- Which first Columbus' daring keel explor'd.
+- Which first Columbus' daring keel[^f12n1] explor'd.

-- DAUGHTERS of Heaven, with reverential awe,
+- DAUGHTERS of Heaven,[^f12n2] with reverential awe,
 - Pause at that godlike name; for not your flights [95]
 - Of happiest fancy, can outsoar his fame.

-- COLUMBUS, boast of science, boast of man!
+- COLUMBUS,[^f12n3] boast of science, boast of man!
 - Yet, by the great, the learned, and the wise,
 - Long held a visionary; who, like thee,
 - Could brook their scorn; wait seven long years at court, [100]